tencent-ailab/SongGeneration/README.md

 </p>

 This repository is the official code repository for LeVo: High-Quality Song Generation with Multi-Preference Alignment.
-In this repository, we provide the SongGeneration model, inference scripts, and the checkpoint that has been trained on the Million Song Dataset.
+In this repository, we provide the SongGeneration model, inference scripts, and checkpoints trained on the Million Song Dataset that support both Chinese and English.

 ## Model Versions